cdl-geneseo/geneseo-dictionary/S/Slaps.md

 # Slaps

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slaps

 Created by  Anne Baranello, last modified on Dec 13, 2020

 Used to describe something (often forms of media such as music and/or food) that someone considers to be really good.
 Is equivalent in definition and usage of the slang phrase &quot;to go hard&quot;.
 Example: &quot;Man, this song slaps!
 Justin Bieber has never released bad music.&quot; &quot;This mac&amp;cheese slaps.
 I haven't had it in so long.&quot; (Baranello, S-Z 2020)